ZhongPengQun2/ZhongPengQun2.github.io/docs/English-Learning/Learning.md

   - 永恒的
 - on-demand
 - specifically
+- misconception
+- unified
 - we'll try this out
   - 我们试试这个
 - I was riding in the car.
+- dos not guarantee the correctness
 - Prompt users to change their password before it expires
 - This diagram shows the overall process
 - I was riding in the car.
 - is still evolving
 - I ended up using something similar to the accepted answer, with minor modifications
 - ought to
+- had no tick
+- You're sorted now
 - with no guarantees whatsoever
 - Error: No such executable `in place` for x86_64
 - in some other fashion